ns8inc/protect-sdk-php/public/en/platform/protect-sdk-php/action-documentation.md

   * The ability to pass new, unknown (to the SDK) events to the API for processing
   * Interaction with the NS8 API without specifically utilizing HTTP components or needing to customize request logic

+### Actions VS Events
+As a general rule, actions occur on the platform side while events occur occur on the NS8 Protect side.
+There are 3 events that are an exception to this as well as a related action:
+* ON_DISABLE_EXTENSION_EVENT: This event should be triggered when the module is disabled on the platform side.
+* ON_ENABLE_EXTENSION_EVENT: This event should be triggered when the module is *re-enabled* on the platform side.
+This is not needed when it is initially enabled.
+* ON_INSTALL_PLATFORM_EVENT: This event should be triggered when the module is first installed.
+* UNINSTALL_ACTION: This action should be set when the module is removed from the platform.

 ### Example Action Client Implementations
 The following serve as examples of implementation of the Action Client to demonstrate intended uses:
 ```php